 The federal budget and government spending process is well behind schedule and faltering.
 With budget deficits and national debt forecast to rise considerably in the years to come, lawmakers must not fail to do their duty and use this opportunity to put the country on a much better course.
 We highlight several things that Congress should do as it considers the budget and funding the government.

 2. Agree on a budget that puts the debt on a declining path.
 The national debt is already higher than it has been since the end of World War II at 77 percent of the economy.
-The non-partisan Congressional Budget Office forecasts that debt will climb to 91 percent in ten years and warns that high and rising debt will have serious consequences.
+The non-partisan Congressional Budget Office forecasts that debt will climb to over 96 percent in ten years and warns that high and rising debt will have serious consequences.
 Congress needs to finalize a budget that provides a blueprint for fixing the debt so that it is declining as a share of the economy in the years to come.

 3. Quit relying on unrealistic economic growth or budget gimmicks.
 A budget is only useful if it can be taken seriously.
 Too often, worthy goals of reducing the debt or balancing the budget are achieved on paper by assuming an unrealistic rate of economic growth, which bolsters projected revenue, or by using budget gimmicks that mask the true cost of new policies.
 While we definitely should strive for more robust growth, the reality of an aging population means that achieving 3 percent or more sustained growth annually is highly unlikely.
 In addition, lawmakers must refrain from digging into the bag of budget magic tricks that are too often used.